-All Emory students are covered by a supplemental study abroad insurance policy by the CIPA office.
+All Emory students are covered by a supplemental study abroad insurance policy by Emory College Study Abroad.
 Pre-existing conditions may not be covered by this plan, so please check with your primary insurance carrier to find out if you will receive coverage while out of the country.
-Information about the study abroad insurance can be found in the CIPA Study Abroad Handbook and on the CIPA website: www.cipa.emory.edu.
+Information about the study abroad insurance can be found on the Emory College Study Abroad website.